A review of The Rails 4 Way

 With a brand new project on the horizon (and a good candidate for Ruby on Rails 4 at that), I thought it would be a productive use of my time to bone up on some of the major differences introduced with this new version.
 My goal was to trade a little research for as many precluded that’s-not-how-we-do-it-anymore-500-errors as I could when fleshing out my first scaffold.

-With this goal in mind, I purchased a copy of The Rails 4 Way by Obie Fernandez, Kevin Faustino, Vitaly Kushner, and Ari Lemer.
+With this goal in mind, I purchased a copy of The Rails 4 Way by Obie Fernandez, Kevin Faustino, and Vitaly Kushner.
 Considering the free-nature of everything else Rails related, I will admit to a slight aversion to paying money for a Rails book.
 For those of you out there with similar proclivities, I felt compelled to share my experience.

 The Rails 4 Way presents itself not as a tutorial of Ruby on Rails, but as “a day-to-day reference for the full-time Rails developer.”
 The tone of the book and the depth of information presented hints that the authors don’t want to teach you how to write Ruby on Rails applications.
 They want to share insight that will help you write better Ruby on Rails applications.
 Much of this is accomplished by fleshing out—utilizing a plentiful source of examples and snippets—the methods and features the framework has to offer.